aotechlab/MiniRacerSim/README.md

 ## ⚠️ Important Notes

-* Do NOT run the EXE inside the ZIP file
+* Do NOT run the EXE inside the ZIP archive
+* Always extract the ZIP file first
-* Windows may show a security warning:
+* Windows may display a security warning

-  * Click **"More info" → "Run anyway"**
+Click:

+More info → Run anyway

-* First launch may take a few seconds
+* First launch may take several seconds

 ---